SebastianHylander/AlgorithmicProblemsolving/README.md

 ### Input
 The first line contains two integers `N` and `M`, indicating the number of players in the party and the number of magic items in the collection, respectively.<br/>
+After this comes `N` lines, containing the names of the players in the party.<br/>
 The following `M` lines contain:

 - An integer `c`, indicating the category of the item.